rushatdixit/damArea/README.md

 ## Usage

-The pipeline is entirely controlled through a robust CLI with several subcommands:
+The pipeline is entirely controlled through a robust CLI with several subcommands.

+**First-Time Execution:** The very first time you execute the `damArea` CLI, a suite of preliminary diagnostic tests will automatically run.
+It verifies your Python environment, dependencies, local paths, and API credentials to ensure a seamless experience.

 ```bash
 damArea <subcommand> [options]